OlwenPearce/utilty-scripts/readMe.md

 to see it work)
 Create a trigger to run the function "getEmail".
-I selected daily here If you want to copy the event into other calendars (e.g. "department holiday calendar") as well as personal calendar, set the HOLIDAY_CALENDAR_IDS value (which can be found under this calendars settings) and put your own name in "[My name]: on leave"
+I selected daily here If you want to copy the event into other calendars (e.g. "department holiday calendar") as well as personal calendar, add these to the HOLIDAY_CALENDAR_IDS array and put your own name in "[My name]".
+The id of a calendar can be found under the "settings" tab for the calendar in question.

 #### Letting it run
 This script only looks for unread emails, so remember not to read these automated emails - moving them into a folder